Grosh header logo

 Trade Shows are essential for business growth because they are great forums for meeting new customers, suppliers and creating partnerships.
 They also provide a unique opportunity to poll and assess your consumer needs.
 Attending trade shows has the power to boost your business and is an important part of business marketing.

 Registering your company for a trade show may not seem like a daunting task, but venturing to do so without preparation can set your company up for failure.
 Timing!
 Timing!
 Timing! – is everything.
 You don’t want to be forced into a decision because of time constraints.
 You will save money by avoiding rushed production charges or expensive expedited shipping of booth materials.
 Not to mention travel and hotel expenses for employees.
-Considering these basic bullet points and timeframes will help you navigate through the process.

 1. Decide which trade shows you want to attend that year (Recommended 12 months before):